 From the end of November to early January, the municipality of Paris adorns more than 120 streets with elegant Christmas lights.
 The most famous Christmas lights are found on the prestigious Avenue des Champs-Élysées.
 Other streets and squares are worth mentioning, such as Rue de Rennes, Rue de Rivoli, Place Vendôme, and Avenue Montaigne, without forgetting the Christmas light display of the department stores on Boulevard Haussmann.

 The Christmas lights on the Champs-Élysées

-During the Holiday season, the Champs-Élysées welcomes one of France’s largest Christmas market which is found on both sides of the avenue between Rond-Point-des-Champs-Élysées and Place de la Concorde.
+During the Holiday season, the Champs-Élysées welcomes one of France’s largest Christmas markets which is found on both sides of the avenue between Rond-Point-des-Champs-Élysées and Place de la Concorde.

-Find out more about the Christmas on the Champs-Élysées.
+Find out more about Christmas on the Champs-Élysées.

 Some Christmas lights not to be missed in Paris:

 Perpendicular to the Champs-Élysées, the prestigious street with its high fashion and luxury stores (Chanel, Christian Dior, Louis Vuitton, Chloé, Céline, Thierry Mugler, Saint Laurent Paris, Prada) features a fantastic display of Christmas lights.

 The famous Place Vendôme ranks amongst France’s most beautiful squares.
 It is a magnificent example of neoclassical architecture in France and a mecca of money and luxury.
 Place Vendôme provides a base for renowned and prestigious establishments: the Ritz hotel, Cartier, Rolex, and Chanel jewellery, as well as the Ministry of Justice; and in its centre, the celebrated Column of Vendôme sits enthroned.
 Find out more about Place Vendôme here.

 Rue du Commerce is a vibrant shopping street in the district of Grenelle, which has maintained its small-town feel.